CarlosMaincrah/SportSim/README.md

 Work in progress: GUI

 ## Contributions
-Feel free to make a PR or to open an issue/feature request
+Feel free to make a PR or to open an issue/feature request.